nicm42/100-days-of-code-v2/log3.md

 **Day 11: 17th April 2021**
 I went back to the PluralSight course.
 Although it looks like there are some useful things coming up I'm not learning anything from it.
 I'm just finding that nothing he's doing is really explained - I'm just typing some things and I don't know why.
 So I'm going to give up on that.

+**Day 12: 19th April 2021**
+I pointed GitHub Pages to my domain name.
+Which worried me for a bit, because there was a period of time when going to my GitHub Pages page sent me to my domain name... which then gave a blank page.
+It turned out I had to add some A records and give it some time.
+But while doing it I found something not looking quite right in Chrome.
+So I fixed that - and found that something had gone mad in my folder and some of my images in the old folder had been copied in the main folder.
+So I fixed all that.
+But the update hasn't (yet) shown up on the web.
+And GitHub is complaining that I haven't done the CNAME bit.
+It does say that it can take 48 hours, so I will give it some time and see if it works.
+And wait to move anything else.